 Do keep in mind though that not all bloggers end up making a lot of money on their blogs.
 Some blog for a year and don’t make a single cent, so they just give up and move on the next best thing.
 Some of the more persistent ones, however, make $100,000 each month from their blogs.
 In blogging, everything’s fair game and even complete newbies in the industry have a chance to make it big.

 Strictly speaking, entrepreneurship is not a job right?
-But let’s not forget the main to purposes of a ‘job’.
+But let’s not forget the main purpose of having a ‘job’.
 Making money and feeling fulfilled.
-Entrepreneurship is lonely and tough.
+Entrepreneurship may be lonely and tough, but there’s definitely plenty of chances to make money and feel fulfilled.
 There are many bumpy roads ahead should you take this course but the rewards can be astronomical.

 If you want to start a business in a modern economically developed country, the access is easy, but you need vision and structure.
-What isn’t needed is experience.
-I have made tons of money selling on Amazon, matched betting, blogging and also in real estate.
-Before I stepped into any of these businesses, I knew nothing.
+What you don’t need, however, is experience.
+I have made tons of money selling on Amazon, matched betting, blogging, and also in real estate, but I actually knew nothing prior to stepping into any of these businesses.

-With entrepreneurship the world is your oyster, but you better have vision and awesome goal setting capabilities.
+With entrepreneurship, the world is your oyster, but you better have the vision and awesome goal-setting capabilities.